CLNEulalia/Balancing-Binary-Trees/.github/ISSUE_TEMPLATE/assignment-submission.md

 2. How are graphs similar to trees?
 How are they different?

-3. What is the difference between a directed and a undirected graph?
+3. What is the difference between a directed and an undirected graph?

 4. What are the two ways to traverse a graph, and when would you use each?